-How to check: Look at a company’s BBB page, which will list customer reviews and complaints.
+How to check: Look at a company’s BBB page, which lists customer reviews and complaints.
 You can also check websites such as Trustpilot to see what customers are saying.
-Keep in mind that any extended warranty provider – even one of the best ones – is bound to have its fair share of complaints.
+Keep in mind that even the best extended warranty provider is bound to have its fair share of complaints.
 However, providers with an especially high volume of complaints and few positive comments should be greeted with skepticism.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of extended auto warranty companies to formulate rankings of the best providers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.

 - Industry Standing: Warranty providers with a history of strong business practices and endorsements from experts receive the highest scores in this category.

 - Coverage: This rating is based on types of extended warranty plans available, coverage terms, and added benefits like roadside assistance.

 - Cost: Our research team reviews sample quotes for a variety of plans and vehicles.
 Companies with lower prices per year of coverage receive the best scores.